riscv-admin/composable-custom-extensions/wbs.md

   Specify an ISA extension to uniformly initialize, save, and restore any CX state context.

+spec-criteria Composability criteria

+  Specify criteria for a composable custom extension.

-spec-criteria [1w, 1w, 2w]
+spec-criteria-ext Basic composability criteria [1w, 1w, 2w]

-  Specify criteria for a custom extension to be deemed a composable custom extension.
+  Specify basic criteria for a custom extension to be deemed a composable custom extension, excluding any behavior for accessing memory.

-spec-criteria-mem [1w, 1w, 2w]
+spec-criteria-mem Composable memory access behavior [1w, 1w, 2w]

   Specify a portable memory model for composable custom extensions.